AndersDeath/diary2/000-current.md

 # 20 Juli - Sontag - Berlin - 667 Tag der Einwanderung - Hot Sunny

 This saturday was absolutely cool as for me.
 Firstly I was in barbershop and now I look good.
+Secondly we were in Stadtbad Lichtenberg that is a historical city swimming pool that was opened in 1911 and closed in 1991 approximetely.